Oxen-AI/oxen-release/README.md

 * 📈 Tracks changes over time (never worry about losing the state of your data)
 * 🤝 Collaborate with your team (sync to an oxen-server)
 * 👀 Better data visualization on [OxenHub](https://oxen.ai)

-Sign up [here](https://airtable.com/shril5UTTVvKVZAFE) for more information and to stay updated on the progress.

 # Why the name Oxen?